dtcristo/tap-racer/NOTES.md

 * Join the channel with callbacks for success and error.
 * When we want to send a message to the server, we call `push()` on the channel with the event name and a payload.

-# Extra
+## Extra
-* Phoenix 1.2 added Presence which is a way to know which users are online across a cluster of Elixir nodes.
+* Phoenix 1.2 added Presence which is a way to know which clients are online across a cluster of Elixir nodes.
 It can also be used for service discovery.
 Maybe someone can talk about this next month.

 ## Questions?
 * Find me, @dtcriso on Twitter and GitHub.
 Shoot me a tweet or a pull request.
 * All the code and notes for tonight are on GitHub. http://github.com/dtcriso/tap-racer.
 * I'm a senior developer at Hardhat a digital agency.
 We're hiring at the moment, looking for some rad developers.
 We mostly do Rails web-apps but we're always looking into new technologies.
-We've used Elxir a little but not in anything for production, yet.
+We've used Elixir a little but not in anything for production, yet.
 If you're interested, checkout our website http://hardhat.com.au/ or contact me.